A brick wall that needs cleaning

 Sure, there are plenty of ways to clean stained bricks, but prevention saves time and money.
 Here are some ways to reduce the likelihood of staining:

-Focus on Quality Bricks stored in dry conditions are less likely to develop problems when you're laying them.
-If you buy bricks from a reputable supplier (like Brickhunter!), you can be sure of their quality.
+• ⦿ Focus on Quality Bricks stored in dry conditions are less likely to develop problems when you’re laying them.
+If you buy bricks from a reputable supplier, you can be sure of their quality.

 We're here for you

-Choosing quality bricks that won't let you down shouldn't be a headache - as long as you know where to look.
-Brickhunter is the go-to place for all of your construction needs.
-We stock a range of high-quality and cost-effective bricks from suppliers across the UK.
+Choosing bricks that won’t let you down shouldn’t be a headache - as long as you know where to look.
+At Brickhunter, we stock a range of high-quality and cost-effective bricks from suppliers across the UK.

-Shopping with us means you don't have to sacrifice quality, as we go out of our way to ensure each supplier meets our high standards.
-If you need help chossing bricks, please feel free to contact us.
+Shopping with us means you don’t have to sacrifice quality, as we go out of our way to ensure each supplier meets our high standards.
+If you need help choosing bricks, please feel free to contact us today.